-Part II - Certificate Designating Challenger and Watcher

-I/We certify that has designated , a Name of Designating Candidate or Entity Name of Challenger/Watcher registered voter, to act as a challenger or watcher for the \circ 20 Primary Election $OR \circ 20{(check only one)}$ General Election.
-This individual will act in this capacity on election day (cor mplete Part A) and/or \circ during early voting (complete Part B)
+Part II - Certificate Designating Challenger and Watcher I/We certify that has designated , a registered voter, to act as a challenger or watcher for the \circ 20 O Primary Election OR o 20 General Election.
+This individual will act in this capacity o on election day (comp plete Part A) and/or o during early voting (complete (check all that apply) Part B).
+Part A: I/We designate this individual as a Challenger or Water cher for the following precinct(s) on election day: District/Precinct or Ward/Precinct Name of County or Baltimore City ignature of Decignating Candidate or Officer of Decign acting Entity Office Sought by Candidate Data